SDINAHET/HBnB/Part1_UML/README.md

 BusinessLogic-->>API: Return Success/Failure
 API-->>User: Response
 ```
+##### Explanatory Notes:
+Overview: This diagram shows the steps involved when a user submits a review for a place, detailing how the request is processed.

+Step-by-Step Explanation:
+1.User Action: The user initiates the review submission process by sending a request to the API.
+2.API Processing: The API receives the request and forwards it to the Business Logic layer.
+3.Data Validation: The Business Logic layer validates the review data to ensure it meets the necessary criteria (e.g., rating is within an acceptable range).
+4.Data Persistence: Upon successful validation, the Business Logic layer instructs the Persistence layer to save the review.
+5.Success Confirmation: The Persistence layer confirms the save operation and returns a success message to the Business Logic layer.
+6.Return to API: The Business Logic layer sends the review information back to the API.
+7.Final Response: Finally, the API returns a confirmation message to the user, indicating that the review has been successfully added.

+Significance: This diagram emphasizes the importance of validating user input and shows how user interactions with reviews are handled within the application's architecture.

 ##### Purpose:
 To demonstrate how users submit reviews and how these are processed within the application.